|

 Spy reading Sherlock Holmes in bed.
 While White Spy

-sleeps, Black Spy sets up a smog-bound model house, with
+sleeps, Black Spy sets up a smog-bound model house,

-murder mystery when he awakes.
+a murder mystery when he awakes.
 White Spy dons a

 deerstalker and finds a grave.